huanshankeji/exposed-vertx-sql-client/README.md

 #### Extension SQL DSL APIs

-With these core APIs, your code becomes more concise, but it might be more difficult when you need to compose statements or edit the code:
+With these extension APIs, your code becomes more concise, but it might be more difficult when you need to compose statements or edit the code:

 ```kotlin
 databaseClient.insert(Examples) { it[name] = "A" }